 — Acts 2:5-11 NLT

 When early people all spoke the same language and endeavored to build a great city and tower in Babel, God confused language and scattered the people across the earth (Genesis 11:1-9).
 The LORD did this because of human arrogance — the people's prideful delusion that they could be like God.
 On this world-changing Pentecost after Jesus' resurrection, the Holy Spirit came and undid the effects of Babel, temporarily.
 The Spirit enabled the believers to speak so people from all over the world could understand the message about Jesus in their own languages.
 The disciples proclaimed Jesus.
 The Holy Spirit ensured that all people could understand and gave believers the power to speak languages they didn't know.
-Three-thousand responded by believing in Jesus as Messiah and Lord, submitting to baptism, and receiving the Holy Spirit (Acts 2:38-41).
-God made all these people part of his new world-wide family (1 Corinthians 12:12-13) in anticipation of the day Babel would be permanently reversed (Revelation 7:9-11).
+Three thousand responded by believing in Jesus as Messiah and Lord, submitting to baptism, and receiving the Holy Spirit (Acts 2:38-41).
+God made all these people part of his new world-wide family (1 Corinthians 12:12-13) in anticipation of the day Babel would be permanently reversed by bringing peoples back together before God's throne (Revelation 7:9-11).

 Related Scripture Readings

 - Galatians 3:26-29

 Other Devotionals from Heartlight for Friday, January 22, 2021